- 47% of Americans say they only plan to shop online for gifts, according to a survey by Morning Consult

 - Raise product prices to accommodate for the business cost of free shipping

 - Make free shipping available to customers who spend a certain amount above average (ie: Free shipping on orders over $100)

 While certainly not a definitive list, the above-mentioned strategies are commonly used methods that help to absorb business costs.

-When it comes to Cyber Weekend 2021, the best thing you can do for success of your eCommerce store is to plan, plan and then follow your plans.
+When it comes to Cyber Weekend 2022, the best thing you can do for the success of your eCommerce store is to plan, plan and then follow your plans.

 Nervous about all the hubbub around Black Friday?
 Sail through the tides of international eCommerce with Easyship.
 By partnering with the leading couriers to offer over 250+ shipping solutions, globally, we do all the heavy lifting for you.
 We also give you the opportunity to gain a personal, competitive edge by creating branded tracking emails and packing slips, providing your customers with a genuine, branded experience.

 Sign up for an Easyship account today to supercharge your holiday shipping!